 Course Symptoms usually wax and vane and may last some days to weeks.
 Complications During pregnancy, there have been reports associating bacterial vaginosis with premature labour and perinatal infections (chorioamnionitis).
 Diagnosis The diagnosis is based on typical clinical features and complementary tests suggestive of bacterial vaginosis.
 Laboratory & other workups Typical microscopy of a vaginal smear shows epithelial cells with many adherent cocci (clue-cells) with almost no leucocytes.
 The vaginal pH strip test shows an elevated pH (> 4.5), unlike in vulvovaginal candidiasis.
-If some drops of potassium hydroxide solution are applied on the speculum, a fishy smell can be provoked (KOH-test).
+If some drops of potassium hydroxide solution are applied on the speculum, a fishy smellcan be provoked (KOH-test).
 The exclusion of other vaginitis causes may be necessary (e.g. fungal and bacterial culture, trichomonas).
 Tests to exclude concomitant STI-infections may be offered.
 Some patients with positive test results (e.g. microscopy of the vaginal smear) do not have symptoms.
 Findings of bacterial vaginosis can be normal in asymptomatic postmenopausal women.
 Differential Diagnosis Vaginal discharge caused by other causes of vulvovaginitis (candida, aerobic and trichomonas vaginitis).
 If there is a discharge from the cervix, genital chlamydia and gonorrhoea should be excluded.
 In recurrent cases and elder women, a colposcopy should be performed to exclude malignancies.
 Prevention & Therapy Bacterial vaginosis is usually not preventable.
 Recurrences after treatment are common due to the biofilm produced by G. vaginalis.
 Oral combined contraceptives can reduce recurrence.
 The symptoms have a tendency to spontaneously subside and treatments are not always necessary.
 During pregnancy, bacterial vaginosis should be treated because of the possible association with perinatal complications.
 Effective treatments are a single dose of p.o. metronidazole 2 g or a course of p.o. metronidazole 400-500 mg t.i.d. for 5-7 days.
-Local therapy with intravaginal clindamycin is an alternative, especially in pregnancy.
+Local therapy with intravaginal clindamycin is an alternative, especiallyin pregnancy.
 Vaginal tablets that reduce the pH to encourage restoration of normal vaginal lactobacilli may also be tried.
 Special Not applicable.

-References • Sherrard J, Wilson J, Donders G, Mendling W, Jensen JS.
+References Abou Chacra L, Fenollar F, Diop K. (2022).
+Bacterial Vaginosis: What Do We Currently Know?
+Front Cell Infect Microbiol.
+Jan 18;11:672429. doi: 10.3389/fcimb.2021.672429.
+PMID: 35118003 Sherrard J, Wilson J, Donders G, Mendling W, Jensen JS.
+(2018).
 2018 European (IUSTI/WHO) International Union against sexually transmitted infections (IUSTI) World Health Organisation (WHO) guideline on the management of vaginal discharge.
-Int J STD AIDS.
-2018 Nov;29(13):1258-1272.
-2.5.7 Syphilis Grading & Level of importance: B A. Salava, Helsinki; E. Hiltunen-Back, Helsinki and A. Ranki, Helsinki
+Int J STD AIDS.Nov;29(13):1258-1272. doi: 10.1177/0956462418785451.
+Epub 2018 Jul 27.
+PMID: 30049258.
+2.5.7 Syphilis Grading & Level of importance: B E. Hiltunen-Back, Helsinki; M. Janier, Paris; A. Ranki, Helsinki; A. Salava, Helsinki